wilsonpage/blog/_posts/2013-10-22-math-min-and-math-max.markdown

 tags: javascript
 ---

-You've probably heard of and used the `Math.min` and `Math.max` functions in JavaScript before, there pretty self explanatory.
+You've probably heard of and used the `Math.min` and `Math.max` functions in JavaScript before, they're pretty self explanatory.

 {% highlight javascript %}
 Math.min(5, 10); //=> 5